mdzw/criss-cross/README.md

 Bid Calculation
 ---------------
 This is pretty ad hoc and dirty, with a lot of conditionals based on specific game states.
+I think I had two powerful advantages:
+ 1. Identifying the game states that were different or important in some way, and figuring out what to do in those situations
+ 2. Recording my opponent's bidding behavior (split into buckets based on the above game states), and using that to predict what they will do when a similar game state arises in the future (across multiple rounds).
+This let me automatically adapt my bids to many strategies, without explicitly identifying those stratigies:
+    * I would save gold buying cheap tiles against opponents who bid super low early on
+    * I would trade tile purchases against opponents who bid middle values
+    * I would wait for opponents who bid way too high to exhaust their funds, and then clean up for cheap later (while easily outbidding them on to prevent any winning tile purchases)

-Some highlights:
+Some other bidding intelligence highlights:

 * Keep track of the tie results, so we know if we’ll win a tie (save 1 gold every so often :)
 * Never bid more than opponent's remaining gold + tiebreaker